partharoyballave/partharoyballave/README.md

 <br />

-💻 At the moment, I have experimented with many different programming languages but I have working knowledge and experience mostly with python and C++.
+💻 At the moment, I have experimented with many different programming languages but I have working knowledge and experience mostly with Python and C++.
 I have taken the computer science and computer engineering classes at my school and I am apart of the CETA Robotics club.
 I also have done other online coding courses but I'm looking to gain more applied experience.
-I previously worked as a camp counsellor during the summer and so I'm quite comfortable collaborating with pretty much anybody, whether they're 5 years old or 50.
+I previously worked as a camp counsellor during the summer and so I'm quite comfortable collaborating with anybody, whether they're 5 years old or 50.
 My goal for the future is to study computer science or software engineering at university.

 <br />